RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 ![branch-compare3.png](/static/issue-2/opt2.png)

-It can be seen that there are still two `jne` instructions, so the performance in non-`with_dups` mode may not be as high as that of the standard library, but it is indeed much better than the performance of **optimization(1)**.
+It can be seen that there are still two `jne` instructions, so the performance in non-`with_dups` mode may not be as high as that of the standard library.
+However, it is much better than the performance of **optimization(1)**.

 A few days later [@m-ou-se] from the libs team replied with a [comment](https://github.com/rust-lang/rust/pull/74024#issuecomment-713818146).
-She also did a benchmark and found that primitive types like `u32` with `l1` level data are still slower than the standard library, but for those types that require more time to compare (like `String`), the new implementation outperforms the standard library implementation in all cases.
+She also benchmarked and found that primitive types like `u32` with `l1` level data are still slower than the standard library.
+However, for types that require more time to compare (like `String`), the new implementation outperforms the standard library implementation in all cases.

 ```quote
 author = "@m-ou-se"